Official websites use .mil

 Depending on how long your Technical Training is will determine when you receive your assignment.
 Typically an Airman can expect to receive their orders three to four weeks after the start of training.
 If you have a long Technical Training such as six months, it could take a little longer to receive orders.
 Again, the length of your Technical Training will affect the timeline of when you will receive your orders.
 Keep in mind that each location may have a different set of rules so please get with local MTL to find out all the details for that location.

 Upon completion of Technical Training there will be a graduation.
-Family members are able to attend and to find out when and where it will be please get with your graduate for all of the details.
+Keep in mind that not all locations will allow family members to attend so please get with your Airman to find out when and where it will be.
 Each location is different and will hold graduation at different times.
-Keep in mind that not all locations will allow family members to attend so please get with your Airman to find out all of the details.

-Air Force technical schools employ a unique system of student leadership.
+Technical training students participate in the rope system in student leadership positions.
 Student leaders are chosen according to a number of factors.
-They must have a grade point average of at least 80, excellent disciplinary records, the approval of their Leadership (Commander, Instructor, and Military Training Leader), and successful completion of any required training or course specific to the rope they wish to wear.
+They must have a high grade point average, excellent disciplinary records, the approval of their Leadership (Commander, Instructor, and Military Training Leader), and successful completion of any required training or course specific to the rope they wish to wear.
 Once accepted into the program, student leaders wear decorative braided cords on their left shoulders.
 Thus, these airmen are known as ropes.
 The ropes come in a variety of colors, and each color has assigned to it specific duties and responsibilities.

-There are several different rope colors at Air Force Technical Training Schools.
-Red, yellow, green, black, white, and teal are a few that are at most, if not all, technical training locations.
+Below are some of the rope colors and their descriptions that are at most, if not all, technical training locations.

-Red, Yellow, and Green ropes are Airman Leaders.
-The purpose of an Airman Leader is to provide peer-to-peer mentorship and assistance to other Airman in Training (AiT); report health, morale, and welfare concerns to Military Training Leaders (MTLs); and develop foundational leadership skills.
+Green, Yellow and Red ropes are Airman Leaders.
+The purpose of an Airman Leader is to provide peer-to-peer mentorship and assistance to other Airman in Training (AiT); report health, morale, and welfare concerns to MTLs; and develop foundational leadership skills.
 They act on behalf of the Commander and MTL staff.
 As an Airman improves leadership skills and responsibilities while meeting the requirements, they can move up in rope color.
-Red rope is the highest Airmen Leader position.
+Red rope is the highest Airman Leader position.

 Red Rope - This is the "top" student leader (Flight/Formation Commander).
-He/she is selected from Yellow Ropes who show exceptional leadership qualities.
+They are selected from Yellow ropes who show exceptional leadership qualities.
 The "Red Ropes" usually work directly for the Senior MTL, and provides general supervision and guidance to the other student ropes.
 Supervises duty performance of subordinate ALs; instructs, directs, and assists in the military training of all airmen assigned; responsible for the safety, appearance, and timely arrival of all assigned formation; plans, schedules, and conducts meetings with all assigned ALs.
 This is the highest leadership position a student can obtain in technical school.